Intel Optane Persistent Memory and kdb+¶

 Intel® Optane™ persistent memory, herein called Intel Optane PMem, is a new hardware technology from Intel.

-Optane Memory is based on a new silicon technology, 3DX Point, which is significantly faster and more durable than existing storage media.
+Intel Optane PMem is based on a new silicon technology, 3D XPoint, which is significantly faster and more durable than NAND Flash.

-Optane technology was first unveiled in 2017, in the form of Optane DC SSD.
+Intel Optane technology was first unveiled in 2017, in the form of Intel Optane SSD.
 By packaging 3DX Point in a Solid State Drive (SSD), Intel created a product many-times faster than the best devices (largely based on NAND Flash) that preceded it.
-However, the scale of performance improvement of 3DX Point brought another target into Optane’s sights – main memory.
+However, the scale of performance improvement of 3DX Point brought another target into Intel’s sights – main memory.

 The technology that dominates main memory, DRAM, is fast to access, but smaller in size and more cost per Byte than NAND flash.
 Storage (whether SSD or spinning disk) is large and cheap, but typically orders-of-magnitude slower to access.
 This has led to a significant gap in the memory-storage hierarchy:

 SRAM CPU cache L1, L2, L3 DRAM main memory SSD storage HDD archival

 Intel Optane PMem introduces a new category that sits between memory and storage.
 In newly designed system boards, capable of supporting Intel Cascade Lake CPU chip set, or later, the memory sits in the same DDR4 DIMM slots (and memory bus) as DRAM.
 Persistent memory sits close to the CPU, and allows applications to directly address it as memory.